pyramids/needjs/README.md

 needjs
 ======

-Needjs is an in-rowser resource loader (for Javascript, CSS, etc.) with integrity checks, failover to additional sources, callback or synchronous operation.
-The idea is allow your website to utilize untrusted sources, such as public CDNs or servers not under your sole and complete control, without risking either getting undesired content or inheriting their potential irreliability (in either being up at all or in serving unaltered content).
+Needjs is an in-browser resource loader (for Javascript, CSS, etc.) with integrity checks, failover to additional sources, callback or synchronous operation.
+The idea is allow your website to utilize untrusted sources, such as public CDNs or servers not under your sole and complete control, without risking either getting undesired (and potentially malicious) content or inheriting their potential irreliability (in either being up at all or in serving unaltered content).

 <b>Warning 1</b>: Mostly untested and under heavy development.
 Expect
 bugs.